 breezy, and the water was choppy.
 The boat captain did not try to get

-were "resident" whales, they surely had expected
+"resident" whales, they surely had expected better

-certain with wildlife. |
+with wildlife. |

 |